 In light of the growing trend of families opting for a family cell phone plan in lieu of a standard landline, it is only logical for security companies to feel the need to evolve with the times.
 While wireless monitoring was initially designed and implemented as a backup option in the event of a blackout or other event that rendered a home phone inoperable, many home security companies now offer wireless monitoring as a standalone service.

 A wireless connection is established and maintained via cell towers.
 These cellular towers are located near and around your house.
 A wireless connection differs from a home landline our security provider can also install a cellular transmitter on your property.
-A wireless connection truly ‘cuts the cord’ your security system is totally independent of a landline, internet connection, and electrical power.
-This also means that you need not worry about your system failing in the event due to damaged connections or other sorts of outages.
+A wireless connection truly ‘cuts the cord’.
+Your security system is totally independent of a landline, internet connection, and electrical power.
+This also means that you need not worry about your system failing in the event of damaged connections or outages.

 In addition to the near-perfect connection uptime, there are a number of added benefits to a wireless connection.
-Since your home security system is directly tied to your cell phone, you can receive text alerts.
+You can receive text alerts since your home security system is directly tied to your cell phone.
 You can also access your system remotely from across town or cross country.
-Furthermore, you have the ability to control home automation features such as remote control of lighting in and around your home, controlling locks to exterior entryways, and adjusting your thermostat to be mindful of your impact on our environment.
+Furthermore, you have the ability to control home automation features.
+Some of these features include remote control of lighting, locks to exterior entryways, and adjusting your thermostat.